Internal Auditing Requirements

 Higher Education Institution Benefits Proportionality Audit Requirements

-Rider 8, page III-45, the General Appropriations Act (85th Legislature) requires each higher education institution, excluding public community/junior colleges, to conduct an internal audit of benefits proportional by fund using a methodology approved by the SAO.
+Rider 8, page III-46, the General Appropriations Act (86th Legislature), requires each higher education institution, excluding public community/junior colleges, to conduct an internal audit of benefits proportional by method of finance using a methodology approved by the SAO.
 Below is a summary of the provisions of that rider.

 The rider requires the following: